 - Morse Code

 - Morse Code is an encoding method that is often used with CW to provide the on/off and timing.
-Morse Code can also be used to modulate light in the same way.
+Morse Code can also be used to modulate light and physical vibrations in the same way.

 - Iambic Key